Multi Class Classification Events

 Printer-friendly version

-· The Multi Class athletes will report to their nominated athletic event, as per normal marshalling procedures at the Athletics Carnivals.
-The classified athlete will marshal and compete within their age group in the Div II events where possible.
+Multi Class and inclusive athletes will report to their nominated athletic event, as per normal marshalling procedures at the Athletics Carnivals.
+The athletes will marshal and compete within their age group in the Div II events where possible.

-· For track events, Multi Class athletes will compete in the outside lane (9 or 12) which is usually left empty.
+For track events, athletes will compete in the outside lane (9 or 12) which is usually left empty.
 However, if they have already qualified as part of the school athletics team, they would remain in their designated school lane.
-If there are no free lanes in an event, then an extra event will be added to the program to enable the Multi Class athletes to compete.
+If there are no free lanes in an event, then an extra event will be added to the program to enable these athletes to compete

-· For field events the Multi Class athlete will be the last competitor in the tries order.
+For field events the Multi Class and inclusive athletes will be the last competitor in the tries order.
 However, if they have already qualified as part of the school athletics team, they would take up their designated school tries order.

-· All students that wish to compete must complete the Multi Class nomination form by 19th August.
+All students that wish to compete must complete the Multi Class nomination form by 18th August.
 Please complete a new form for each student being nominated.
-Only students with a classification code may nominate.
-If the classification has been applied for but not yet confirmed, then the Athlete can nominate with a provisional classification.
-In this case add a P after the code when nominating to designate provisional.
+If the classification has not been applied for, or has been but not yet confirmed, then the athlete can still nominate.
+In this case add INCafter the code when nominating to designate inclusive.

-· Multi Class athlete Nomination: Please complete the online nomination for any competitors competing as a Multi Class classified athlete.
+Please complete the online nomination for any competitors competing as a Multi Class or inclusive athlete.

 NOMINATION FORM: http://www.accsport.asn.au/node/4651